charithrd/Predicting-Alzheimer-s-Disease-with-Machine-Learning/README.md

 * Performing a detailed analysis of individual variables allow us to understand its distribution, central tendency, variability, and potential impact on the target variable.

+<b>Age Distribution</b>

-* Frequency of age distribution is illustrated using seaborn barplot.
+ - Frequency of age distribution is illustrated using seaborn barplot.

 ![Seaborn Distribution Plot](Assets/DAge.png)